kkuga5121/datrawow/README.md

-# Next.js - NestJS Application
+# DataWoW Assignment in Full-stack developer (Next.js - NestJS)

 This repository contains a Next.js and NestJS application for Board Application.
 This document provides instructions on how to set up and run the application locally.